 We invite inquiries to the editorial office at any time during the editorial process.
-For all matters concerning presubmission, editorial policies, procedures, business inquiries, subscription information, orders, or changes of address, please contact editorial office.
+For all matters concerning presubmission, editorial policies, procedures, business inquiries, subscription information, orders, or changes of address, please contact the editorial office.

 Editorial Committee Office

-Department of Radiation Oncology, Samsung Medical Center,
+Department of Radiation Oncology, Seoul National University Hospital,

 6. ADDITIONAL INFORMATION

-All published papers become the permanent property of The Korean Society for Radiology Oncology.
+All published papers become the permanent property of The Korean Society for Radiation Oncology.
 Upon acceptance of the manuscript, the authors will be required to sign a statement confirming that the manuscript contains no material the publication of which violates any copyright or other personal or proprietary right of any person or entity.